lemieux-lab/BamQuery/docs/source/command.rst

 **-\-mode**
 ------------

-BamQuery has to modes of search : normal or translation. |br|
+BamQuery has two modes of search : normal or translation. |br|
 By default, BamQuery runs in normal mode.

 	**Normal mode:**